ergoplatform/ergo-dex/README.md

 Options:
   --conf
-	configuration file path (relative to local directory) e.g. `--conf ergo_tool.json` --dry-run
+	configuration file path relative to the local directory (Example: `--conf ergo_tool.json` --dry-run
-	When used the command report what will be done without performing the actual operation.
+	Forces the command to report what will be done by the operation without performing the actual operation.
 ```

 The command prints usage information with the available commands and options.